imliuyzh/lfs101x-notes/chapter13.md

 | `cat file >> existingfile` | Append a file to the end of an existing file |
 | `cat > file` | Any subsequent lines typed will go into the file until CTRL-D is typed |
 | `cat >> file` | Any subsequent lines are appended to the file until CTRL-D is typed |

+The `tac` command (`cat` spelled backwards) prints the lines of a file in reverse order.
+Each line remains the same, but the order of lines is inverted.

 ## `echo`
 `echo` simply displays text: `$ echo string`.